 Providers of psychosocial support face all the challenges other providers in the NDIS face but with added complexity.
 They must maintain a suite of different support programs with complex compliance requirements.
 They need to transition into a scheme that was not designed for a group that has episodic and changing needs.
 Funding levels for people with psychosocial support needs in the NDIS create very significant problems for existing providers.
 Mental health and psychosocial support is proving to be one of the most difficult areas of NDIS business development.

-Talk to us about how our Mental Health NDIS Subject Matter Specialists can help your organisation navigate this complexity.
+Talk to our consultants about how our Mental Health NDIS Subject Matter Specialists can help your organisation navigate this complexity.

 NDIS SUBJECT MATTER SPECIALIST

 DSC's Subject Matter Specialists are sector leaders in their fields.